-The East Gwillimbury Public Library maintains collections in a variety of formats, including large print, books on tape and compact disc, and downloadable audio books.
+The East Gwillimbury Public Library maintains collections in a variety of formats, including large print, books on CD and eAudiobooks.

 The library also provides access to the Centre for Equitable Library Access Collection, which offers a collection of over 230,000 books, magazines, newspapers, and described videos in a choice of formats for people with a print disability.
 The CELA collection is available to any person who has trouble reading print because of a visual, physical or learning disability.

 Register today by calling or visiting the library with your East Gwillimbury Library card.